 Penalties for Trespass

-A Trespass in Structure or Conveyance is typically charged as a second degree misdemeanor, punishable by up to sixty days in jail.
-However, if a person is present in the structure where the trespass occurs, then trespass is considered a first degree misdemeanor, punishable by up to one year in jail.
-If the offender is armed with a firearm or other dangerous weapon, then the trespass can be charged as a third degree felony with a five year maximum prison term.
+A Trespass in Structure or Conveyance is typically charged as a second degree misdemeanor, punishable by up to 60 days in jail.
+However, if a person is present in the structure where the trespass occurs, then trespass is considered a first degree misdemeanor, punishable by up to 1 year in jail.

 Where a defendant carries a firearm or other dangerous weapon in the course of any criminal trespass, the violation can be charged as a third degree felony with a maximum term of imprisonment of up to 5 years.